Eating better for less

 Copyright 2006 Always Frugal.
 Reprinted with permission.

-- Calculate the meat cost per serving using this free online calculator.
+- Calculate the meat cost per serving using our free online calculator.